 POWERFUL women of Georgia Tech's Panhellenic community share how they are continuously impacted by their CPC sisters.

-“Currently I serve the Student Government Association as the Vice President of Internal Affairs where I really try to work to make the Student Government Association cohesive as a body.
+“Currently I serve Georgia Tech’s Student Government Association as the Vice President of Internal Affairs where I really try to work to make the Student Government Association cohesive as a body.
 My biggest goal for the organization is that we develop a sense of community, not just for own sake but to better impact the Georgia Tech community as a whole.
 People are the most productive when people are happy and being happy is important.
 If you can leverage that, there is no limit on what you can achieve.
 Since many people come from different parts of campus and may not know people in the organization it’s important to cultivate friendships so that they stay connected to the organization.
-I decided to bring back big-littles where we pair people together with similar interests.
+I decided to bring back big little’s where we pair people together with similar interests.
 This way we can eventually accumulate an alumni database and then connect those alumna with current members and invite them back for events.
 This along with an all branches meeting stemmed from my experience in Greek Life.
-It has that sense of community, strong friendships and great alumni base that I’m hoping for in SGA.” — Pooja Juvekar, Industrial and Systems Engineering
+It has that sense of community, strong friendships and great alumni base that I’m hoping for in SGA.” — Pooja Juvekar, Industrial Engineering

 “As a member of a smaller chapter, I was a little nervous going to my first CPC meeting as president.
 But I was surprised at how quickly I started reaching out to other presidents for coffee dates.
 There had to be similarities between us - we’re all women at Tech and we all have the same struggles.
 I was really surprised at how quickly I was accepted into those meetings.
 My voice was heard and cataloged.
 CPC includes us in so much, and its heartwarming for me to see.
 Since plugging into the CPC community, it’s been cool to have more resources on campus, more people saying hi to me, congratulating me when things happens.
 Plugging into CPC made Georgia Tech more of a home for me.
 Seeing other women who were also getting internships and going through interviews, and all the little nuances of Georgia Tech made me realize it’s no longer just your chapter and your sisters.
 You have an army of women behind you that are ready to help you.
 You just have to step up and say you want to be a part of it.” — Kaitlyn Shinault, Industrial Design and Psychology